Irys-xyz/tutorial-server-side-signing/README.md

 2. Change BUNDLR_NODE_ADDRESS in the .env file
 3. Change the RPC url in the .env file

+## Changing Currency

+To change the payment currency, update the RPC .env variable and [also the currency name](/sdk/using-other-currencies) in all places where a Bundlr or WebBundlr object is instantiated.

 ## Server Routes

 There are three server routes called by our main `index.tsx` page.